 1. Enjoy Christmas twice

 In Moscow clubbing culture there are not only parties but also pre-parties and after-parties.
 Imagine yourself looking forward to Christmas in your home country and to Christmas in Russia, which doubles the joy.
-Keep it secret or spill the beans and see how your colleagues feel as they hear you discussing Christmas in Russia in January via the phone with your family.
+Keep it secret or spill the beans and see how your colleagues feel as they hear you discussing Christmas in Russia in January.

 2. Deals in the right place in the right time (2 Christmases)

 You might like buying Christmas presents like Christmas cards, decorations, sweets boxes, etc. Russians (especially females) like presents (especially foreign ones).
 Store managers in your country will thank you for taking this stuff off their shelves after Dec.
 25. Bring that merchandise to Russia and give away (before Jan.
 7) as very timely presents to friends, (or instead of tips) to porters, concierges, drivers of taxi in Moscow – you name it, and you'll see miracles happen.
 Just make sure this stuff is not rubbish but lovely Christmas presents you would enjoy having on Christmas.